alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

     16-bit encodings are very common in popular OSes and languages because it was the best option when they were developed (Java, Python, Windows, etc.)

-  * Remember that how something appears what it is can be very different:
+  * Remember that how something appears what it is can be very different.

     From utf8everywhere:

     ```
-    Some abstract characters can be encoded by different code points; U+03A9 greek capital letter omega and U+2126 ohm sign both correspond to the same abstract character ‘Ω’, and must be treated identically.
+    Some abstract characters can be encoded by different
+    code points; U+03A9 greek capital letter omega and
+    U+2126 ohm sign both correspond to the same abstract
+    character ‘Ω’, and must be treated identically.

-    Some abstract characters cannot be encoded by a single code point.
-These are represented by sequences of coded characters.
-For example, the only way to represent the abstract character ю́ cyrillic small letter yu with acute is by the sequence U+044E cyrillic small letter yu followed by U+0301 combining acute accent.
+    Some abstract characters cannot be encoded by a single
+    code point.
+These are represented by sequences of
+    coded characters.
+For example, the only way to
+    represent the abstract character ю́ cyrillic small
+    letter yu with acute is by the sequence U+044E
+    cyrillic small letter yu followed by U+0301 combining
+    acute accent.

-    Moreover, for some abstract characters, there exist representations using multiple code points, in addition to the single coded character form.
-The abstract character ǵ can be coded by the single code point U+01F5 latin small letter g with acute, or by the sequence <U+0067 latin small letter g, U+0301 combining acute accent>.
+    Moreover, for some abstract characters, there exist
+    representations using multiple code points, in addition
+    to the single coded character form.
+The abstract
+    character ǵ can be coded by the single code point
+    U+01F5 latin small letter g with acute, or by the
+    sequence <U+0067 latin small letter g, U+0301 combining
+    acute accent>.
     ```

-    So, tl;dr there are many possible representations for something that is visually the same.
-You should be aware of this because an end user wants to be able to seach for "ohm sign" using "greek capital letter omega".
+    So, there are many possible representations for something that is visually the same.
+You should be aware of this because an end user wants to be able to search for "ohm sign" using "greek capital letter omega".

     I would hope for your sake that the language you use has support for [Unicode Normalization](http://unicode.org/faq/normalization.html).